bahrus/ib-id/README.md

 ## Ownership

-ib-id follows a prime directive -- do not interfere in any way with DOM elements created by other custom elements or script.
-In particular, in the example above, the header and footer list items are left alone.  ib-id will only modify, or delete, or append to, the two list items it created, as the list property changes.
+ibid follows a prime directive -- do not interfere in any way with DOM elements created by other custom elements or script.
+In particular, in the example above, the header and footer list items are left alone.  ibid will only modify, or delete, or append to, the two list items it created, as the list property changes.

 ## tag name

-ib-id's choice of which tag name to generate follows the following order of precedence:
+ibid's choice of which tag name to generate follows the following order of precedence:

 1. If the list item has property:  'localName': 'my-tag-name', that's what is used.
 [TODO:  thorough testing]
-2. If the ib-id tag has property: 'tag' set explicitly, that is used.
+2. If the ib-d tag has property: 'tag' set explicitly, that is used.
 3. If neither 1 nor 2 above pan out, it uses the tag of the previousElementSibling, and if no such element exists, the parent element.

 ## Complementing SSR [TODO: testing]